Which assets the financial assessment looks at

 If the council agrees that you need care and support, they’ll look at your financial assets to decide how much you’ll have to pay towards your care fees.
 This is known as a financial assessment or means test.
 It will look at:

 - your income, including your pensions and certain benefits

 - the value of any property, sometimes including your home if you own it.

-Some assets are not included in the financial assessment in some circumstances.
+Some assets are not included in the financial assessment in certain circumstances.
 For example, the value of your home isn’t included in the assessment if you need care at home.
-Read Paying for care services at home and Paying for care in a care home for more details.

 What is deprivation of assets?